tsimeonov/Computer-Science/Node JS/The Complete Node JS Course/Section 4/notes.md

 ###### CHALLENGE

-The chllenge is to work woth JSON and the file system
+The chllenge is to work with JSON and the file system

 1. Load and parse the JSON data
 2. Change the name and age property using your info